 For more information, please contact:

-Sara Muskulus, Senior Manager of Grants and Planned Giving
+Sara Muskulus, Assistant Director of Leadership Gifts and Planned Giving

 The Frick is well known for the quality of its exhibitions, which range from small exhibitions of single iconic paintings to sweeping surveys of the work of an artist or group of artists.
 The Frick’s exhibitions are funded exclusively by outside supporters.
 The Collection is delighted to partner with corporations, foundations, and individuals to present its exciting exhibitions to our large and international audience.
 Sponsorship opportunities are available at various levels and offer significant philanthropic and marketing opportunities.
 Sponsorship opportunities are also available for smaller installations and thematic exhibitions highlighting works from the Collection’s holdings in all media.